CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 # N-Bit Parallel Subtractor
 {: .no_toc }

-The subtraction can be carried out by taking the 1's or 2's complement of the number to be subtracted.
-For example we can perform the subtraction (A-B) by adding either 1's or 2's complement of B to A.
+The subtraction of binary numbers can be done by using 1's/2's complement on the numbers which should be subtracted.
+For an example: We can subtract ( B - A ) by adding the 1's/2's complement of A to B.
-That means we can use a binary adder to perform the binary subtraction.
+Therfore, we can use the Binary Adder to perform Binary Subration

 ## 4 Bit Parallel Subtractor
-The number to be subtracted (B) is first passed through inverters to obtain its 1's complement.
-The 4-bit adder then adds A and 2's complement of B to produce the subtraction.
-S3 S2 S1 S0 represents the result of binary subtraction (A-B) and carry output Cout represents the polarity of the result.
+Firstly the number to be subtracted, i.e., (A) is passed into inverters(finding the complement) to find its 1's complement.
+Then the 4-bit adder adds B and 2's complement of A to complete the subtraction.
+S0, S1, S2, S3 represent the OUTPUT of binary subtraction( B - A ), and the the polarity of the result is  represented by carry-output(C-out).
-If A > B then Cout = 0 and the result of binary form (A-B) then Cout = 1 and the result is in the 2's complement form.
+If B > A then, C-out = 0, if the OUTPUT of binary forms ( B - A ) then C-out = 1, and the OUTPUT is in the form of 2's complement.

 ## Block Diagram